 It’s pretty chilly on the deck on September evenings, so pack those layers and cold-weather necessities!

 Shoes and Bags – During the day, you’ll want to bring warm, comfortable, waterproof shoes for exploring ports of call.

-Like I mentioned in my essentials to pack for an Alaska cruise post, I strongly suggest a backpack for your carry on, as well as carrying to your port adventures.
-My backpack was a classic black like this one, so I carried it as my purse many times even on the ship!
+As I mentioned in my essentials to pack for an Alaska cruise post, I strongly suggest a backpack for your carry-on, as well as carrying to your port adventures.
+My backpack was a classic black like this one, so I carried it as my purse many times, even on the ship!

 Alaska Cruise: Packing List

 Here is the link to the printable packing list.
 It is a PDF document you can print and check off the items as you pack (if you are a list follower like me!).

 Here are more Alaska Cruise Posts you may enjoy.